syncfusion-content/wpf-docs/wpf/SfImageEditor/Undo-Redo.md

 documentation: ug
 ---

-# Undo Redo support
+# Undo and Redo Supports

-Undo Redo support helps in performing the edited image transition from current state to previous state or from current state to next state.
+The undo and redo supports help in performing the edited image transition from current state to previous state or from current state to next state.

-All the editing operation related to the shapes will be stored hence you can easily go to the previous state or next state.
-This can be done both via toolbar and also programmatically.
+All the editing operation related to the shapes will be stored, hence you can easily go to the previous state or next state.
+This can be done using toolbar or programmatically.

-N> Currently, Undo and Redo functionality supports only for shapes and text.
+N> Currently, the undo and redo support only for shapes and text.

-Undo and Redo can perform the following operation.
+The undo and redo supports perform the following operations:

-* Add or delete shapes/text.
+* Add or delete shapes/text
-* Change positions.
+* Change positions
-* Fill/Stroke changes.
+* Fill/Stroke changes

 ## Undo

-In the left side of the toolbar you can find the Undo and Redo icon.
-Both the icon will be disabled state by default.
-This will get enabled only when the changes are in done in the images.
+In the left side of the toolbar, you can find the undo and redo icons.
+Both these icons will be in disabled state by default.
+These icons will be enabled only when the changes are done in the images.

-Undo will clear the last performed change on the image.
-Hence by continuous Undo you can reach the initial state. (i.e. before changes related to shapes and text were done).
+Undo clears the last performed change on the image.
+By performing undo continuously, you can reach the initial state (i.e., before changes related to shapes and text were done).

-Programmatically, Undo can be performed using the Undo method as in the below snippet.
+Programmatically, undo can be performed using the undo method as demonstrated in following code snippet.

 {% tabs %}